ArjunKrizz/Exploratory-Data-Analysis-EDA-of-COVID-19-Data/README.md

-1Exploratory Data Analysis of COVID-19 Dataset
+Exploratory Data Analysis of COVID-19 Dataset
 This repository contains an analysis of the COVID-19 dataset, aiming to provide insights into the pandemic.
 Here are the objectives and tasks covered:

-1- Load required libraries: Import necessary libraries for data analysis and visualization.
+1 - Load required libraries: Import necessary libraries for data analysis and visualization.

 2- Check head and tail: Examine the first and last few rows of the dataset to understand its structure.